docker/hub-mcp/README.md

 ## Usage with Claude Desktop

+> NOTE: Make sure you have already built the application as mentioned in Step 1.

 1. Add the Docker Hub MCP Server configuration to your `claude_desktop_config.json`:

 > NOTE: if you are using [nvm](https://github.com/nvm-sh/nvm) to manage node versions, you should put the node binary path in the `command` property.
 This ensure MCP server runs with the right node version.
 You can find your binary path by running `which node` in your shell